huzaifaqamer/git_session/PITCHME.md

 ### When should we use GIT?

 - A team is working on a project
-- An individual is working on a project where history needs to be maintained.
+- An individual is working on a project where history needs to be maintained

 ---